HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 City Streets Route

-There are many possible routes on city street, none obviously better than the rest.
-This route was chosen in large part because it avoids the disruption caused by reconstruction of the Marquette Interchange in downtown Milwaukee.
-It also attempts to avoid the heavily trafficked roads in the southwest corner of Milwaukee county.
+There are many possible routes on city streets, none obviously better than the rest.
+This route mostly avoids the heavily trafficked roads in the southwest corner of Milwaukee county.

 From the art museum, follow the Oak Leaf Trail south onto Second Street (see our Milwaukee-Chicago route for a description).
 Turn west on Greenfield and follow marked bike routes as follows: